Sabana, Villa Clara: History

 Sabana used to be a former barrio of the municipality of Camajuaní, which it still is a part of.
 In 1902, the barrio of Sabana had a population of 1,602.
 Sabana bordered the barrios of Santa Clarita, Salamanca, Egido, Santa Fé, and a quadripoint with Guadalupe.

 Before Sabana became a part of José María Pérez, it was its own consejo popular, including the settlements of Sabana itself, and El Mamey, El Pesquero, Colmenar, and El Camarón.
 It became part of José María Pérez sometime between 2019 and 2020.

 Economy

 Sabana is one of the most populated settlements in the municipality of Camajuaní that is classified as poor, with many houses not being stable and not having stable infrastructure, with roofs being vulnerable to winds.

-Sabana includes the CPA Andres Cuevas, where it gets its nickname name from.
+Sabana includes the CPA Andres Cuevas, where it gets its nickname from.

 Education

 Sabana has the primary school of Camilo Cienfuegos, named after Cuban revolutionary Camilo Cienfuegos.